 The Migration and Development Initiative (MDI) at the King Center addresses the barriers to making migration a powerful catalyst for development in low-income countries.
-Led by the faculty and researchers at Stanford’s Immigration Policy Lab, MDI pursues research and innovation in four areas:
+Led by Professor Jeremy Weinstein and Program Manager Jessica Sadye Wolff the faculty and researchers at Stanford’s Immigration Policy Lab, MDI pursues research and innovation in four areas:

-- Mobility: understanding how people decide whether or not to migrate; designing interventions to facilitate movement and evaluating their impact on both sending and host communities
+- Mobility: understanding how people decide whether or not to migrate; designing interventions to reduce barriers to movement and evaluating their impact on both sending and host communities

 - Journey: exploring how migrants decide where to go and how to get there